We are a local pickup only nursery. Please select location at checkout.

 Couldn't load pickup availability

-Basics: zones 4-8, 12-18" x 18", part sun to shade, pretty white blooms in late summer to early fall, very adaptable once established
+Basics: zones 4-8, 12-18" x 18", part sun to shade, pretty white blooms in late summer to early fall, very adaptable to drought once established.

 Common names: White Woodland Aster